 Is your profession listed below?
 Then you can perform this profession during your stay in Canada.
-You do not need a visa or Work Permit to do so.
-However, you will need to apply for an eTA Canada.
+You do not need a working visa or Work Permit to do so.
+However, you will need to submit an eTA Canada application.

 - Journalist or film crew